sonnyit/java-interview/JavaCore/JavaConcurrency.md

   Any modification will result in a new object e.g. String, Integer, and other wrapper class.
 Please see the answer for step by step guide to creating Immutable class in Java.

   ***References:*** [javarevisited](http://javarevisited.blogspot.sg/2013/03/how-to-create-immutable-class-object-java-example-tutorial.html)

+1. Can we create an Immutable object, which contains a mutable object? [&#10548;](#java-concurrency) Yes, its possible to create an Immutable object which may contain a mutable object, you just need to be a little bit careful not to share the reference of the mutable component, instead, you should return a copy of it if you have to.
+Most common example is an Object which contain the reference of java.util.Date object.

 16. ##### What are the states associated in the thread? [&#10548;](#java-concurrency)